 • specify the termination date.

-An application for possession order supported by a Notice to Vacate that fails to comply with the above requirements is incapable of invoking the jurisdiction of VCAT.
+An application for a possession order supported by a Notice to Vacate that fails to comply with the above five conditions is incapable of invoking VCAT’s jurisdiction.
 Such an application should be struck out at VCAT.
-The Notice to Vacate cannot be amended so as to confer jurisdiction upon VCAT.
+The Notice to Vacate cannot be amended to confer jurisdiction upon VCAT.

 • they are given by hand or sent by post (s 506); *